Skin lightening, or skin bleaching, is a cosmetic procedure that aims to lighten dark areas of skin or achieve a generally paler skin tone.

 If you get side effects while using a prescribed skin-lightening cream, contact a doctor for advice.

-If you have any severe symptoms that need urgent medical attention, such as a nasty rash, swelling or increasing pain, go to a local A&E.
+If you have any severe symptoms that need urgent medical attention, such as a nasty rash, swelling or increasing pain, go to your local accident and emergency (A&E).

 Laser skin lightening

 A laser can also be used to lighten blemishes or dark patches of skin.
 This works by either removing the outer layer of skin or damaging the cells that produce melanin.

 Laser skin lightening may work for some people, while for others it may not have any effect, or the skin lightening may only be temporary.

 Laser skin lightening is not usually available on the NHS, so you'll usually have to pay for it.

 The cost of each session can vary widely across practitioners and is dependent on the size of the area being treated, the extent of the lightening, and the equipment used.
 Several sessions are often needed to increase the chances of the procedure being effective.

 Before the procedure starts, a test may be done on a small area of skin to see how it reacts.
 If you do not have any problems, you'll usually have your first session a few weeks later.

 You may get a stinging or pricking sensation during the procedure, so a local anaesthetic cream may be used to numb your skin beforehand.